Reports To: Senior Director, Institutional

 external and internal constituents on complex, technical

-complex technical content into accessible formats.
+distill challenging technical content into readily accessible

-- Highly motivated, well-organized, and able to thrive in a
+- Highly motivated, well-organized and able to thrive in a

-fast-paced work environment.
+fast-paced and rapidly evolving work environment.

 - Strategy driven, entrepreneurial self-starter capable of